Xevrac/h2m_gscs/README.md

 * Some scripts require a DVAR to enable / disable, use where required.

 # What's in the repo
-> Note this is currently broken and will be fixed in v3
+> Note Nuke to Moab Patch is currently broken and will be fixed in v3
 * Nuke to Moab Patch
   * This patch tweaks the game's Nuke to not end_game rather kill all players and resume as normal
   * Enable/Disable DVAR `set nukeEndsGame "0"` (off) or `set nukeEndsGame "1"` (on)